cyberbotics/webots-doc/reference/inertialunit.md

 the north direction, the opposite of the normalized gravity vector and their cross-product (see `WorldInfo` to customize this frame).

+> **note**: In a gimbal lock situation, i.e., when the pitch is -π/2 or π/2, the roll and the yaw are set to NaN (Not a Number).

 ### Field Summary

 - `lookupTable`: This field optionally specifies a lookup table that can be used